advil64/voyage-into-the-unknown/readme.md

     total_cells_processed += cells_processed
 ```

 By using backtracking in the case of a blockage in the path, we can avoid getting stuck in a solvable maze as we can always move back node by node and check for new paths using A*.
-A* will then explore any node that is reachable until it either reaches the goal node or it runs out of reachable nodes, in which case the maze is unsolvable.
+A* will then explore any node that is reachable and unblocked until it either reaches the goal node or it runs out of reachable nodes, in which case the maze is unsolvable.

 **Question 3**: Once the agent reaches the target, consider re-solving the now discovered gridworld for the shortest path (eliminating any backtracking that may have occurred).
 Will this be an optimal path in the complete gridworld?
 Argue for, or give a counter example.